Warren slips as Buttigieg, Biden, Sanders battle for lead in latest New Hampshire poll

 WARREN SHAKES UP CAMPAIGN ROUTINE AS POLL NUMBERS DECLINE

-Buttigieg, a one-time longshot who’s soared in polls in Iowa and New Hampshire this autumn, stands at 18% among those likely to vote in the Granite State’s Feb.
-11 Democratic presidential primary, with Biden at 17% and Sanders at 15%.
+Buttigieg, a one-time longshot who’s soared in polls in Iowa and New Hampshire this autumn, stands at 18 percent among those likely to vote in the Granite State’s Feb.
+11 Democratic presidential primary, with Biden at 17 percent and Sanders at 15 percent.
 Taking into account the survey’s margin of error of plus or minus 4.7 percentage points, the three candidates are basically all tied up for the top spot.

 "What's remarkable about this is how close it remains," MassINC president Steve Koczela noted.
 “We've got three candidates, all within three points of each other — and Elizabeth Warren not that far behind, right there in that top tier.”